AkramsBookshelf/GCT-Unity/UnityEssentials/VisualizingLoops.md

  ### Gameplay Loop (High-Level)
 1.  **Decision:** Player chooses where to go and what trash to collect.
 2.  **Action:** Player picks up trash or interacts with a gate/bin.
-3.  **Game Reaction:** Game updates inventory, bin status, and triggers feedback (animations, sounds).
+3.  **Game Reaction:** Game updates the current collected count, deposited amount, and/or triggers animation/sound feedback.
 4.  **Feedback:** Player sees progress updates, audio cues, or visual indicators.
 5.  **Repeat:** Player continues until all areas are cleaned and all gates unlocked.